cf73/ces2021/content/collections/pages/a-letter-from-the-director.md

         content:
           -
             type: text
             text: 'Welcome to the Cambridge-Ellis School!
-We are excited to introduce you to our wonderful faculty and staff and unique programs, as well as provide you with information about the admissions process.'
+I am excited to introduce you to our wonderful faculty and staff and unique programs, as well as provide you with information about the admissions process.'
       -
         type: paragraph
         content: